doj/dracopy/README.md

 | @ | send DOS command to device in current window
 | . | show about information
 | q | quit program to BASIC
-| pound | change device ID of current device
+| £ | change device ID of current device
 | w | enlarge or shrink current window

 source code